NIIF/simplesamlphp-module-attributeaggregator/README.md

                    //'attributeId' => 'urn:oid:1.3.6.1.4.1.5923.1.1.1.6',

                    /**
-                    * If set to TRUE, the module will throw an exception if attributeId is not found.
+                    * If set to TRUE, the module will throw an exception if the attribute query can not be
+                    * attempted or when there is an error during the query.
+If FALSE, the request processing
+                    * will resume on errors.
                     */
                    // 'required' => FALSE,